 At Wrapbook, we pride ourselves on providing outstanding free resources to producers and their crews, but this post is for informational purposes only as of the date above.
 The content on our website is not intended to provide and should not be relied on for legal, accounting, or tax advice.
 You should consult with your own legal, accounting, or tax advisors to determine how this general information may apply to your specific circumstances.

-These financial gifts offer filmmakers who are people of color the chance to pursue their vision by supporting their vision with cash that financiers aren’t going to demand to see back.
+These financial gifts offer filmmakers who are people of color the chance to pursue their vision by supporting it with cash that financiers aren’t going to demand to see back.

 Some of these grants for people of color offer broad support, while others cater to more specific filmmakers and subject matter.
 The good news is that there are so many filmmaking grants for people of color that we’ve put together a list to help you sort through them.